 - Batteries with a Long Life — American Time Battery Booster Packs now last up to 5 years.
 You can hang a clock anywhere you feel necessary and have maintenance-free operation for up to 5 years.

 - Plug It In — Electric is an option too, with only the power source requiring a wire.

-These are just a few of the features available for each clock option.
-American Time also provides free, clock consults for schools and businesses.
-A clock adviser will assess your existing timekeeping system and help you determine your current and future needs.
+These are just a few of the features available for each clock system option.
+To get answers specific to your building's needs, contact American Time for a free consultation.
+A clock adviser will assess your existing timekeeping system and help you determine the best solution for your current and future needs.